Second Brain AI Apps: We Tested the Best 10 in 2026

 - Mobile app: Fully-featured iOS and Android apps

-- Media-friendly: Drop in images, PDFs, audio, videos—search works across all of it
+- Media-friendly: Drop in images, PDFs, audio, videos

 What I liked